kevikoech/blender_addon_tutorial/reference_api_usage.rst

 From the button you can right click and select **Online Python Reference**, this will link you to: http://www.blender.org/documentation/blender_python_api_2_64_6/bpy.types.Object.html#bpy.types.Object.location

-Being an API reference, this link often gives little more information then the tooltip, though some of the pages include examples (normally at the top of the page).
+Being an API reference, this link often gives little more information then the tool-tip, though some of the pages include examples (normally at the top of the page).

 At this point you may say *Now what?* - you know that you have to use ``.location`` and that its an array of 3 floats